chrisdail/talk-product-with-docker/slides.md

 # Distributing Images

-- Docker images still only on one node
+- `docker load` only loads images on one node
 - How to get to other nodes?

 ---